-- Lighting – Lighting is hugely important in Denmark.
+- Lighting: Lighting is hugely important in Denmark.
 In fact, the Danes are positively averse to any lighting that is too clinical and sterile.
-It’s all about creating an atmosphere – an open log fire, corner lamps, and of course most importantly – candles.
+It’s all about creating an atmosphere – an open log fire, corner lamps, and most importantly, candles.

-- Films and books – Nestle next to the fire, put down your phone, turn off social media, and feel the pages of a book in your hands.
+- Films and books: Nestle next to the fire, put down your phone, turn off social media, and feel the pages of a book in your hands.
 Alternatively, watch a classic – Christmas is the best excuse to indulge in a film you’ve already seen at least 25 times.
-Top tip – any film with Hugh Grant gives immediate additional hygge points.

 - Family and friends – hygge would be fundamentally pointless without your loved ones.
 It’s about being with the people who you feel most comfortable around and enjoying their presence.

 So, whatever your plans are over the festive period this year, whether you’re home or away, there’s always room for a little hygge.
 Savour the moment and have a wonderful time!